 Brand owners are increasingly turning to product footprints as a way to better understand and manage environmental impacts, to uncover opportunities to reduce costs and risk, and to increase market share.
 Large retailers are increasingly requesting information about product-level environmental impacts, and some other nations are discussing requiring footprints of products sold into their markets, which could impact Oregon businesses.

-DEQ is pleased to be working with the State of Washington and the Oregon Sustainability Board on a project to evaluate the potential benefits and challenges inherent in product-level environmental footprinting with an advisory group of stakeholders drawn from across Oregon and Washington.
+In 2014 DEQ worked with the State of Washington, the Oregon Sustainability Board and an advisory group of stakeholders from across Oregon and Washington on a project to evaluate the potential benefits and challenges inherent in product-level environmental footprinting.

 News articles about environmental footprinting